Eligibility Requirements

 The Toronto Urban Design Award Categories are listed below:

-A stand-alone object, public art installation, landscape element or small-scale piece of a building which contributes significantly to the quality of the public realm.
+A standalone object, landscape element or small-scale piece of a building which contributes significantly to the quality of the public realm.

-Submissions may include, but are not limited to: benches, doorways, signage, canopies, porches or colonnades, gateways, light fixtures, walkways, stairways, barrier-free access, fences and works of art.
+Submissions may include, but are not limited to: benches, doorways, signage, canopies, porches or colonnades, gateways, light fixtures, walkways, stairways, barrier-free access, fences and other architectural or urban design features.

 An individual building or a composition of buildings that achieve(s) urban design excellence and is precedent setting for a project of its type through its relationship to the public realm, pedestrian amenity, detailing and massing, and the natural environment.